hudson-and-thames/mlfinlab/docs/source/implementations/onc.rst

 Example
 #######

-An example showing how the NCO algorithm is used can be seen below:
+An example showing how the ONC algorithm is used can be seen below:

 .. code-block::